-This toolkit provides constructive and tangible steps on how to implement antidiscrimination policies around gender identity and gender expression, 1 as well as strategies and suggestions on creating affirming spaces for people who identify as trans and gender non-conforming.
-This toolkit was created with input from the Ontario Human Rights Commission (OHRC) and through extensive feedback from the Toronto trans communities.
+This toolkit provides constructive and tangible steps on how to implement anti-discrimination policies around gender identity and gender expression, 1 as well as strategies and suggestions on creating affirming spaces for people who identify as trans and gender non-conforming.
+This toolkit was created with input from the Ontario Human Rights Commission (OHRC) and through extensive feedback from the Toronto, Canada trans communities.
 The project is intended to update the Trans Inclusion Policy and Procedure Toolkit created by The 519 in 2011.
 It should be read alongside the OHRC's Policy on preventing discrimination because of gender identity and gender expression.

-The toolkit outlines the OHRC's definition of gender identity and expression; it also explains different forms of harassment and discrimination and breaks down the various steps your organization can take to comply with Ontario's Human Rights Code, such as,
+The toolkit outlines the OHRC's definition of gender identity and expression, while acknowledging the 2017 amendment to the Canadian Human Rights Act (adding gender identity and gender expression as protected grounds) and the United Nations Human Rights protections for gender identity and sexual orientation.
+This toolkit also explains different forms of harassment and discrimination and breaks down the various steps your organization can take to comply with human rights legislation and organizational policies, such as.